 Early history of the printing press

+Printing has evolved tremendously over the centuries beginning all the way back to ancient civilizations throughout Asia where wood blocks were used to print images and text on paper and cloth.
 The creation of a movable type system in China began to change how rapidly text could be printed.
-Initially the characters were made of wood, then clay and ultimately in Korea metal movable type was developed.
+Initially the characters were made of wood, then clay and ultimately in Korea, metal movable type was developed.

-Invented by Johannes Gutenberg in the 1440s, the creation and dispersion of the printing press led to the beginning of mass communication and changed the structure of society.
-By the beginning of the following century presses had spread throughout most of Western Europe and were critical to many social events occurring at the time, including a drastic rise in literacy.
+In the 1440’s Johannes Gutenberg invented the creation and dispersion of the printing press which led to the beginning of mass communication and changed the structure of society.
+The following century presses spread throughout most of Western Europe and became critical for social events and the drastic rise in literacy.

 The most advanced printing press is now the digital press, which does not require printing plates allowing for on-demand printing and shorter turnaround times.
 Inkjet and laser printers are commonly used in digital printing which place pigment onto a number of different surfaces, rather than just smooth paper.

-In addition to being able to print onto more than just paper, digital printing allows for text and graphics to be changed from piece to piece.
-This is called variable-data or mass customization, which is often used in postal mailers where the same basic layout is used but a different name and address are placed on each piece.
+In addition to being able to print onto more than just paper, digital printing allows for text and graphics to be changed from one piece to another piece.
+This is called variable data printing or VDP, which is often used in postal mailers where the same basic layout is used but a different name, address, or image are placed on each piece.
 The ability to personalize printed materials without having to adjust plates on a press reduces production time and allows companies to connect more closely with their clientele.

-As technology continues to move forward at breakneck speed, the printing industry continues to incorporate it into printing presses and create printing processes that are changing the way that things are manufactured.
+As technology continues to move forward at breakneck speed, the printing industry continues to incorporate it into printing presses and create printing processes that are changing the way that things are manufactured and used.